Computer security: Backdoor

-A backdoor in a computer system, a cryptosystem, or an algorithm, is any secret method of bypassing normal authentication or security controls.
-They may exist for many reasons, including original design or poor configuration.
-They may have been added by an authorized party to allow some legitimate access, or by an attacker for malicious reasons; but regardless of the motives for their existence, they create a vulnerability.
-Backdoors can be very hard to detect, and backdoors are usually discovered by someone who has access to application source code or intimate knowledge of the operating system of the computer.
+A backdoor in a computer system, a cryptosystem, or an algorithm is any secret method of bypassing normal authentication or security controls.
+These weaknesses may exist for many reasons, including original design or poor configuration.
+Due to the nature of backdoors, they are of greater concern to companies and databases as opposed to individuals.

+Backdoors may be added by an authorized party to allow some legitimate access or by an attacker for malicious reasons.
+Criminals often use malware to install backdoors, giving them remote administrative access to a system.
+Once they have access, cybercriminals can "modify files, steal personal information, install unwanted software, and even take control of the entire computer."

+Backdoors can be difficult to detect, as they often remain hidden within the source code or system firmware intimate knowledge of the operating system of the computer.